Los Angeles Service Area

 We're a ground-transport company, not an airline, but we frequently pick up at LAX for clients who flew in and need their pet driven home, and drop off at LAX for international flights where a pet is crossing over.
 We also coordinate with private jet terminals (VNY, SNA, BUR) when clients need ground-air handoffs.
 Put the airport in the pickup address and we'll coordinate the meet-up.

 Yes, with a modified protocol.
-Summer pickups for Bulldogs, Pugs, Frenchies, and Boxers shift to dawn departures, cabin temperature monitoring, and pre-cleared vet-accessible exits on the route.
+Summer pickups for Bulldogs, Pugs, Frenchies, and Boxers shift to dawn departures, climate-controlled cabin, and pre-cleared vet-accessible exits on the route.
 We route altitude-sensitive breeds around the Cajon Pass and Tejon Pass on long easterly runs when heat stacks with elevation.
 Mention the breed on the quote form so we assign a driver with brachy experience.

 Yes.
 We coordinate elevator reservations, loading-zone permits, and building-security call-aheads for high-rise apartments in DTLA, Marina del Rey, and Santa Monica.
 The trip coordinator handles the building-side logistics — you just need to give us the unit number and any specific access instructions.